ThothLogos/rosipov-theme/README.md

 # Ruslan Osipov's Theme - For QTerminal and iTerm2

-I came across a fantastic theme called 'rosipov' in Git-Bash for Windows.
-I wanted to use it on Linux and macOS as well!
+I came across a fantastic theme called 'rosipov' as part of the default install for Git-Bash on Windows.
+I fell in love and wanted to use it on Linux and macOS as well!
 This color scheme was created by [Ruslan Ospivov](https://www.rosipov.com) and the values are taken directly from [his blog post here](https://www.rosipov.com/blog/mintty-color-scheme-cygwin/).

 `Rosipov` - The original, exact values from his blog post.